DHTMLX/docs-todolist/docs/guides/working_with_server.md

 }
 ~~~

-The `login()` function returns the server token that is crucial for all subsequent interactions with the server.
-The token is included in each request as the value of the **Remote-Token** header in the following way:
+The `login()` function returns a server token required for all subsequent server interactions.
+Pass the token in each request as the `Remote-Token` header value:

 ~~~js {}
 login(url).then(token => {